Mai Lab

 The Mai Lab engineers biopolymers, which are the building materials of life.

-We aim to develop functional biomaterials and to enhance understanding in soft matter physics.
+We aim to develop functional materials for sustainability and health, as well as enhance understanding in soft matter physics.
 Molecular-scale biopolymer design presents a unique opportunity to rationally design materials based on biomolecular templates.
 Moreover, biopolymer engineering incorporates the rich functional landscape of biological systems into responsive biomaterials.

 The Mai Lab especially seeks to connect properties across multiple length scales (molecular, microscopic, macroscopic) using experimental methods.
-We integrate rational biomolecular design, biological and chemical synthesis, and multi-scale characterization techniques to engineer biopolymers with tunable mechanics, stimuli-responsive behavior, and self-healing properties.
-Our research efforts address systems where deformation is significant, with specific project areas including:
+We integrate rational biomolecular design, biological and chemical synthesis, and multi-scale characterization techniques to engineer biopolymers with stimuli-responsive behavior, tunable mechanics, self-healing properties, and more.
+Our research efforts address systems where stimuli-responsive functions are important, with specific project areas including but not limited to:

 PREVIOUS RESEARCH